-Few people would call Italy dangerous.
-Italy is neither safer nor more dangerous than other places in Mediterranean, as long as expats use a little common sense.
-On the whole, safety records are usually better in small towns and villages than in big cities.
+Few people would call Italy dangerous – indeed, Italy is neither safer nor more dangerous than other places in the Mediterranean.
+Expats must apply the same sense that they would in any country.
+Overall, safety records are usually better in small towns and villages than in big cities.

-That said, Italians do have a fondness for after-dinner strolls, which means it is usually safe to walk through most cities at night as long as one sticks to well-lit and well-frequented streets and gets home at a reasonable hour.
+That said, Italians do have a fondness for after-dinner strolls, which means it is usually safe to walk through most cities at night, sticking to well-lit and well-frequented streets and getting home at a reasonable hour.

 General safety and petty crime in Italy

-Most Italian cities are reasonably safe but for an extra layer of security, get to know the neighbours.
-Italians look after their own and the more people expats know, the more people that will be around to keep an eye out.
+Most Italian cities are reasonably safe, especially as locals tend to get to know their neighbours.
+This affords another dimension of safety as Italians look after their own.
+The more people expats know, the more people that will be around to keep an eye out.

 When it comes to cities, the most important thing to remember is that there are quartieri (neighbourhoods) that expats should avoid, especially at night.

 It’s easy to get caught up in the romanticism of Italy and forget that poverty and discontent do exist.
-Petty crime is a problem in all Italian cities.
-Tourists and residents alike can fall prey to pickpockets, and for expats, not speaking Italian can make them an obvious target.
+Tourists and residents alike can fall prey to pickpockets, and not speaking Italian makes for an obvious target.

+Petty crime such as pickpocketing, although rare, is more common in tourist areas and can happen inside busy stores and on public transport.
 Another major petty crime in Italy is the sale of illegal counterfeit goods.
-There are people selling fake handbags, sunglasses and jewellery in every major city.
-Normally they will mind their own business, but it’s always wise to do as the locals do and ignore them.
+People sell fake handbags, sunglasses and jewellery in every major city.
 People caught buying counterfeit goods can be fined in Italy.

-Credit card skimming and counterfeit money are rife in Italy, so always check bills closely and make sure nobody is watching when entering a pin number.
+• Credit card skimming and counterfeit money are rife in Italy, so always check bills closely to ensure they are genuine, and make sure nobody is watching when entering a PIN

-Prostitution is common, so try to avoid any lone and/or provocatively dressed women on the side of the road.
+• Prostitution is common although organised prostitution is illegal, so try to avoid any lone and/or provocatively dressed women on the side of the road

-Taxi drivers may try to scam foreigners.
-It’s a fact of life, so it’s a good idea to calculate the taxi fare and have the driver agree to an amount before setting off on a journey.
+• Taxi drivers may try to scam foreigners, so it’s a good idea to calculate the taxi fare and have the driver agree to an amount before setting off on a journey

 Organised crime in Italy